Ekojo12/Pivot/README.md

 whereas 2014 had revenue which ran through the entire months of the year.

 4. There were four distinct lines of business;
-   i.
-Service Plan
+   - Service Plan
-   ii.
-Printer Sales
+   - Printer Sales
-   iii.
-Parts
+   - Parts
-   iv.
-Copier Sale
+   - Copier Sale

 6. There were also four distinct Day Category; WOrk day, Public holiday,Observancr
 7.